Alissa Firsova (WPO President)

 Alissa performed Schumann’s Piano Concerto in A Minor with the orchestra in March 2016, Rachmaninov’s Rhapsody on a theme of Paganini in November 2017 and Tchaikovsky’s Piano Concerto No.1 in November 2018.

-Erika Curbelo is studying Classical Trumpet at the Royal College of Music, with a Jane Barker scholarship.
-This year she was selected for the English National Opera pathway scheme, and shortlisted for the BBC Symphony Orchestra scheme.
+Erika Curbelo studied Classical Trumpet at the Royal College of Music, with a Jane Barker scholarship.
+In 2019 she was selected for the English National Opera pathway scheme, and shortlisted for the BBC Symphony Orchestra scheme.
 Erika has played with high quality orchestras for many years, starting at the age of 12 holding the principal seat for the National Children's Orchestra of GB where she also held the Leverhulme Trust Scholarship, and moving on to the National Youth Orchestra of GB for five years, where she performed yearly at the BBC Proms.
 As well as Classical music, Erika plays Jazz, Pop and Musical Theatre.

-Erika performs Haydn’s Trumpet Concerto with the orchestra in February 2019.
+Erika performed Haydn’s Trumpet Concerto with the orchestra in February 2019.

 British Soprano Elizabeth Karani studied at Royal Northern College of Music and on the Guildhall School of Music and Drama Opera Course.
 She was a Young Artist at the National Opera Studio for 2016/17.